-Whether or not an individual elects to report the sexual misconduct to police, with the individual's cooperation and consent, university offices, including the Title IX Coordinator, Campus Safety Services, Tuttleman Counseling Services, the Wellness Resource Center, and the victim advocate at Campus Safety Services will work cooperatively to ensure that the individual's health, physical safety, and academic status are protected.
+Whether or not an individual elects to report the sexual misconduct to police, with the individual's cooperation and consent, university offices, including the Title IX Coordinator, the Department of Public Safety, Tuttleman Counseling Services, the Wellness Resource Center, and the victim advocate in the Department of Public Safety will work cooperatively to ensure that the individual's health, physical safety, and academic status are protected.
 For example, if reasonably available, an individual may be offered changes to academic, work, or living situations in addition to counseling, health services and assistance in notifying appropriate local law enforcement, if so desired.